 - A teaspoon of honey with freshly crushed pepper can help provide relief from cold and cough.

-- For dry skin, apply avocado paste with honey on your face and wash it off after 15 minutes
+- For dry skin, apply the avocado paste with honey on your face and wash it off after 15 minutes

-- Litchi keeps digestion strong, maintains a clean stomach, improves appetite and cures heartburn and burning sensation in the stomach.
+- Litchi keeps digestion strong, maintains a clean stomach, improves appetite, and cures heartburn and burning sensation in the stomach.

 - Keep your skin supple and healthy by eating litchis.